chef-boneyard/chef-dk/README.md

 You can get the [latest release of ChefDK from the downloads page][ChefDK].

-On Mac OS X, you can also use [homebrew-cask](https://caskroom.github.io/) to `brew cask install chef/chef/chefdk`.
+On macOS, you can also use [homebrew-cask](https://caskroom.github.io/) to `brew cask install chef/chef/chefdk`.

 Once you install the package, the `chef-client` suite, `berks`,